 Jersey boasts one of the very few beach landing drop zones in the world, so where better to experience an adrenaline pumping tandem skydive?
 Enjoy panoramic Island views as your plane climbs to 2 miles high, before an exhilarating 30 second free fall and breath-taking 6 minute parachute ride back to terra firma.

 One of the best and easiest ways to really explore Jersey’s varied coastline is by Kayak.
 Discover otherwise inaccessible beaches and caves, get up close to seals and marine birds at once of the Island’s offshore reefs, or simply enjoy a tranquil paddle around a secluded bay.
-Kayak hire and guided excursions are available for all abilities and ages, look through our kayaking page.
+Kayak hire and guided excursions are available for all abilities and ages.

 You may also like